Sedition case: Three engineering students from Kashmir re-

 terrorist attack that left scores of CRPF soldiers dead at Pulwama in Kashmir.

-They were let off on Sunday execution of a bond under Section 169 of CrPC.
+They were let off on Sunday after execution of a bond under Section 169 of CrPC.

 "They (Kashmiri students) have been arrested, produced before the court and remanded in judicial custody," the